Develop a unique sustainability vision and produce the group’s first report

 Strategy & Sustainability Governance

 YNAP published its first sustainability report at its AGM in April 2017.
-The vision and report provided the basis for communications campaigns, including widespread media coverage of its announcement of a fur-free policy, and will evolve into a detailed sustainability strategy.
+The vision and report provided the basis for communications campaigns, including widespread media coverage of its announcement of a fur-free policy.